JCMexplains/writing-for-success-2023/textbook.md

 [Table of Contents](#contents)

-## Writing Essays: From Start to Finish
+## Writing Essays: From Start To Finish

-## 9.1 Developing a Strong, Clear Thesis
+## 9.1 Developing A Strong, Clear Thesis

 **Learning Objectives**